Larry Steers

 Frank Warren is a treasury agent assigned to put an end to the activities of a powerful mob crime boss.
 Frank works undercover, posing as a criminal to seek information, but is frustrated when all he finds are terrified witnesses and corrupt police officers.

-Ziegfeld Girl Ziegfeld Girl (1941) Character: Theater Patron Watching Finale (Uncredited)
+Ziegfeld Girl Ziegfeld Girl (1941) Character: Theater Patron Watching Finale (uncredited)

 Discovery by Flo Ziegfeld changes a girl's life but not necessarily for the better, as three beautiful women find out when they join the spectacle on Broadway: Susan, the singer who must leave behind her ageing vaudevillian father; vulnerable Sheila, the working girl pursued both by a millionaire and by her loyal boyfriend from Flatbush; and the mysterious European beauty Sandra, whose concert violinist husband cannot endure the thought of their escaping from poverty by promenading her glamor in skimpy costumes.